 Questions worth answering before we talk.

-What is a fractional COO?
+What is an Operations Architect (also called a fractional COO)?

-How much does a fractional COO cost?
+How much does an Operations Architect engagement cost?

 How long does a typical engagement run?

 Three to nine months.
-The Axis Method is structured around a clean exit, diagnose, stabilize, document, hand-off, compound.
+The Axis Method is structured around a clean exit: diagnose, stabilize, document, hand-off, compound.
 We are explicitly not trying to embed indefinitely.
 If we are still essential at month twelve, we did our job wrong.

 In month one: operational due diligence, waste audit, decision-routing map.
 Months two through four: stabilizing the highest-leverage broken process.
 Months four through six: writing the SOPs, KPIs, and playbooks the company will run on after we leave.
 Final months: training the in-house team to run it without us.